 Reading and spelling develop on a continuum through certain stages, marked by knowledge of certain fundamentals and specific skills.
 When teachers understand the developmental stages of reading and spelling and what the instructional needs are during each stage, they are better able to group their students for differentiated instruction.

-Resources available: Spelling Stages and Reading Levels chart, Concept of Word Stage charts and articles, PALS Spelling Feature Scores, Close-ups on each developmental stage of spelling, Grade Level Expectations for Word Study, IORL Reading Rate Goals, PALS Grouping (classroom-level and school-level-across-classrooms), sorting function on many reports
+Resources available: Spelling Stages and Reading Levels chart, Concept of Word Stage charts and articles, PALS Spelling Feature Scores, Close-ups on each developmental stage of spelling, Grade Level Expectations for Word Study, IORL Reading Rate Goals, PALS Grouping (classroom-level and school-level, across a grade level), sorting function on many reports

 Resources for Planning Instruction

 Instructional needs vary from one stage to the next, and students are more likely to show growth if these needs are targeted at the right times.
-Even students with a reading difficulty are best served when they receive direct instruction in the skills shown to be currently weak, within meaningful contexts and using a balanced literacy approach.
+Even students with a reading difficulty are best served when they receive direct instruction in the skills shown to be currently weak, within meaningful contexts, and using a comprehensive literacy approach.

 Resources available: PALS Electronic Lesson Plans, “instructional diets” for Emergent, Beginning, Transitional, and Intermediate/Advanced Readers, PALS Book Level Equivalency Chart, Parent Activities, article “Using PALS-PreK to Understand and Support Preschool Literacy Development”